-The NDIS aims to provide lifetime support for people with disability to improve their quality of life.
-Read below to see if your disability qualifies for NDIS support.
+The NDIS aims to produce lifetime support for people with disabilities to enhance their quality of life.
+Read below to determine if your disability qualifies for NDIS support.

-Disabilities are wide-ranging and fall under various categories, including:
+Disabilities are wide-ranging and make up various categories, including:

-To be eligible for the NDIS, you should have at least one impairment that fits into one of these categories.
-The cause of a disability is not a deciding factor for NDIS eligibility.
-It can be present from birth or obtained through an accident or illness later in life.
+To be eligible for the NDIS, you must have a minimum of one impairment that matches into one among these categories.
+The explanation for a disability isn’t a deciding factor for NDIS eligibility.
+It are often present from birth or obtained through an accident or illness later in life.

 Additional NDIS eligibility